Quick Search:

 Tip: You can also share it directly to social media, such as Twitter, Facebook, LinkedIn, etc.

 On top of the “Share” feature, MultCloud also allows you to perform other basic features, including downloading, uploading, renaming, and deleting.
-For instance, you can easily upload folder to Google Photos.
+When you find it troublesome to upload folder to Google Photos, you can use the Upload feature on MultCloud.

-Meanwhile, MultCloud offers you specialized features as well:
+Meanwhile, to manage your cloud services efficiently, MultCloud offers you specialized features as well:

 In the End